 A housing trust fund will be used to create affordable and workforce housing opportunities in Tysons.
 Nonresidential development throughout Tysons should contribute a minimum of \$3.00 per nonresidential square foot (adjusted annually based on the Consumer Price Index) or at least 25 cents \$0.25 per nonresidential square foot over a period of time to be determined at the time of rezoning approval. to a housing trust fund that will be used to create affordable and workforce housing opportunities in Tysons.
+These contributions should be adjusted annually based on the Consumer Price Index from a base of June 22, 2010.
 Such developments may provide an equivalent contribution of land or affordable units in lieu of a cash contribution.
 Nonresidential contributions could also be used to fund affordable housing opportunities in Tysons through a partnership.
 If nonresidential floor area is achieved through a bonus for providing affordable and workforce dwelling units, the bonus floor area should not be included when calculating the contribution amount.
 Ground level retail located in office, hotel, and residential buildings should also not be included when calculating the contribution amount.